ngranback/VBA-challenge/README.md

 # VBA-challenge
 VBA Homework Submission

-The macro with bonus is included in the excel document It is also submitted as code only in a text document
+The macro with bonus is included in the excel document.

+The code itself is also included in a text document.

 The three screenshots show only the rows that are visible on screen